-Live event rules, in particular those which creates a lot of events, takes a lot of server resources.
+Live event rules, in particular those which create a lot of events, use a lot of server resources.

 If you for example have too many email alerts it often makes sense to set up an event report instead to be emailed to the user daily.

 You can also try to limit the number of generated alerts by setting a delay, making the rule less sensitive.

 Verify which Event Rules consume most resources using the ProfilerLog

 In the ProfilerLog you find under C:\GpsGateServer\ProfilerLog one new log file is created each day which writes down performance statistics about the server.
-There is a % which tells you how much resources an individual feature or operation consumes.
-You can for example see which live event rule in which applicaiton is a performance eater.
+There is a % that tells you how much resources an individual feature or operation consumes.
+You can for example see which live event rule in which application is a performance eater.

-You also find a list under CommandNotifier which users receives most email and SMS notifications.
-If there are to many you might want to switch to an event report, or make the event rule less sensitive, see example about "Avoid to many speeding alarms" above
+You also find a list under CommandNotifier which users receive the most email and SMS notifications.
+If there are too many, you might want to switch to an event report or make the event rule less sensitive (see the example about avoiding too many speeding alarms above).